Lee and Karen Duquette,

 birds

-From Caron Creek RV Park, it is a 10 mile (16 km) drive to Chetwynd.
+From Caron Creek RV Park, it was a 10 mile (16 km) drive to Chetwynd.

 sign - Welcome to Chetwynd